© 2026 All Rights reserved WUSF

 ALSO READ: A huge tent will protect the ice before Tampa's NHL Stadium Series game.
 Here's how

-Mayer, who is president for NHL Content & Events, said they've been working out the kinks of keeping the ice shaded for most of a decade.
-The tent will be dismantled two hours before the puck drops.
+Mayer, who is president for NHL Content and Events, said the league has been working out the kinks of keeping the ice shaded for most of a decade.

 A football field stripped bare of its turf and several tiers of red stadium seating in the background.
 On the ground floor, the metal skeleton of what will be a climate-controlled tent is partially built.